Climate of Antarctica

 The climate of Antarctica is the coldest on Earth.
 The continent is also extremely dry (it is a desert), averaging 166 mm of precipitation per year.
 Snow rarely melts on most parts of the continent, and, after being compressed, becomes the glacier ice that makes up the ice sheet.
 Weather fronts rarely penetrate far into the continent, because of the katabatic winds.
-Most of Antarctica has an ice-cap climate (Köppen classification EF) with very cold, generally extremely dry weather.
+Most of Antarctica has an ice-cap climate (Köppen classification EF) with extremely cold and dry weather.

 Temperature

 The highest temperature ever recorded on Antarctica was 19.8 C recorded at Signy Research Station, Signy Island on 30 January 1982.

 The highest temperature on the Antarctic mainland was 18.3 C at the Esperanza Base (Argentina) on 6 February 2020.